MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 Deploy and run a sample CRUD Java/Jakarta EE application on WebSphere cluster for disaster recovery failover test later.

-You configured applicatoin servers to use the datasource *jdbc/WebSphereCafeDB* to store session data before, which enables failover and load balancing across a cluster of WebSphere application servers.
+You configured application servers to use the datasource *jdbc/WebSphereCafeDB* to store session data before, which enables failover and load balancing across a cluster of WebSphere application servers.
 The sample app also configures [persistence schema](https://github.com/Azure-Samples/websphere-cafe/blob/main/websphere-cafe-web/src/main/resources/META-INF/persistence.xml#L7) to persist application data *coffee* in the same datasource *jdbc/WebSphereCafeDB*.

 First, use the following commands to download, build and package the sample: